Chicken Curry With Coconut Milk

 3. How to make chicken curry with coconut milk

-• Made with homemade curry powder.
-I don’t mind using store-bought curry powder, but this homemade version is simply better.
+• Homemade spice mix.
+I don’t mind using store-bought curry powder, but this homemade version is better.
 I like to make a big batch and store it to use at a moment’s notice.

 • Cooks in one skillet.
 So you have fewer dishes to clean up after!

-• Instant pot and slow cooker options.
-While I prefer it on the stovetop, I’ve included instant pot and slow cooker instructions, too.
+• There are multiple cooking methods.
+While I prefer it on the stovetop, I’ve included instructions for the Instant Pot and Slow Cooker, too.

 • Great for meal prep.
-As good as this dish tastes on day one, it’s even better the next day.
-It reheats well and pairs effortlessly with a little basmati rice or 2 ingredient naan
+As good as it tastes on day one, it’s even better the next day.
+It reheats well and pairs effortlessly with a little basmati rice or my 2 ingredient naan

 • Curry spice mix.
 I used a blend of ground coriander, cumin, ginger, pepper, salt, garlic powder, and ground mustard.